.

 1. Text Link

-Pathology labs can choose to have a third-party entity handle their laboratory billing, or they can integrate a lab RCM or lab billing software into their existing laboratory information systems (LIS).
-A laboratory information system and a laboratory revenue cycle management (RCM) system can interface to track patient reports, as well as the status for claims and payments.
-Based on the scale of a lab’s operations, lab billing software will process numerous patient claims and build lab revenue cycle management capacity for collecting payments.
-In the case of pass-through billing for labs, where services were performed by a person or entity other than the billing provider, the laboratory billing process will still be interfaced into the lab’s LIS software.
+Based on the scale of a lab’s operations, laboratory billing software will process numerous patient claims and build laboratory revenue cycle management capacity for collecting payments.
+In the case of pass-through lab billing, where services are performed by a person or entity other than the lab billing provider, the laboratory billing process can interface with the lab’s medical LIS software with technical assistance provided by the laboratory information system vendors.

 Laboratory software systems

-Billing administrators for pathology labs can choose to lighten the load by employing independent laboratory billing services to handle this key aspect of clinical lab financial management.
-Like a billing department using lab billing software, these third-party entities offer support for a wide range of lab RCM services, that include:
+RCM cycle administrators for pathology practices and clinical labs can lighten the load by employing independent laboratory billing services to manage key lab RCM aspects.
+Like a billing department using billing software for labs, these third-party entities offer support for a wide range of revenue cycle management tools, such as:

-• Monitoring patient encounters with the hospital system to ensure that every case is covered for reimbursement;
+• Monitoring patient encounters with the hospital system to confirm every case is covered for reimbursement

-• Verifying patient eligibility based on their insurance coverage plan;
+• Verifying eligibility based on the patient’s insurance coverage plan

-• Ensuring the correct medical code is assigned to a procedure through Correct Coding Initiative (CCI) edits.
-The billing service ensures that each lab test is billed according to the Current Procedural Terminology (CPT) codes;
+• Ensuring the correct CPT codes are assigned to a procedure through Correct Coding Initiative (CCI) edits

-• Managing and tracking appeals made when a diagnostic test performed by a pathology lab is denied for reimbursement;
+• Managing and tracking appeals made when a diagnostic test performed by a lab is denied for reimbursement

-• Automating the process of prior authorization when necessary, where an insurance company requires reports and documentation from prior tests before they provide coverage for a medical procedure or diagnostic lab test;
+• Automating the laboratory billing process of prior authorization when necessary, where an insurance company requires reports and documentation from prior tests before they provide coverage for a medical procedure or diagnostic lab test

-Lab billing services help reduce a lab’s overhead costs and ensure a steady flow of resources but there are drawbacks to be aware of related to the necessary expertise to handle the most complex cases and having access to timely customer support when needed.
-By definition, when outsourcing lab RCM, the lab loses full transparency of the of the RCM cycle and because of this, may not be aware of potential revenue leakage.
+Lab billing services can help reduce overhead costs and ensure a steady flow of resources but have some drawbacks, namely a lack of expertise to handle the most complex cases and not having access to timely customer support when needed.
+By definition, when outsourcing laboratory billing solutions, the lab loses full transparency of the RCM cycle and may not be aware of potential damaging revenue leakage.

 Laboratory Billing Services

-The In-House Alternative: Laboratory Billing Software for Labs
+The New Lab RCM Alternative: Laboratory Billing Software for Labs

-A pathology lab RCM cycle begins with assigning the right CPT code for a test or procedure and linking this data to the patient’s demographics and insurance information.
-Once a claim is submitted, either directly or via a clearing house, the insurance provider assesses various factors that can influence reimbursement.
-They can include evaluating the necessity of a medical procedure or treatment.
+A pathology lab RCM cycle begins with assigning the proper CPT code for a test or procedure and linking this data to the patient’s demographics and insurance information.
+Once a claim is submitted directly or via a clearing house, the insurance provider assesses various factors to determine reimbursement.
+Factors can include evaluating the necessity of a medical procedure or treatment.

 Successful claims will reimburse a lab with an agreed-upon percentage of costs incurred from the medical test or treatment.
-Denied claims are sent back to the lab – they can be claimed again once the lab edits the required information.
-These negotiations can take months to settle and require tracking at every stage.
+Denied claims are sent back to the lab – they can be claimed again once the lab edits and provides the required information.
+These negotiations can take months to settle, with the lab tracking and taking specific steps at every stage.

-Whether it’s a lab billing service or lab billing software for labs, the lab RCM solution needs to be patient-focused, and able to verify the eligibility of a patient for insurance coverage, follow-up in real-time on patient claim status, allow immediate edits of errors in either coding or claim submissions, follow up on denied claims and, finally, provide frequent reports on a lab’s financial performance so that areas for improvement can be identified and improved.
+Whether it’s a laboratory billing service or lab billing software for labs, the lab revenue cycle management solution needs to be patient-focused, and able to verify the eligibility of a patient for insurance coverage, follow-up in real-time on patient claim status, allow immediate edits for errors in either coding or claim submissions, follow up on denied claims and, finally, provide frequent reports on a lab’s financial performance so that areas for improvement can be identified and improved.

 RCM solution

-As the above analysis shows, laboratory decision-makers can either choose to go with an in-house laboratory billing software or an external lab billing service.
-The size of the lab and its growth goals should be factored in when making this decision, as should factors like the benefits of having automated RCM processes, end-to-end data integrity, and control and transparency of the entire organization’s operations and finances.
+Analysis shows that decision-makers can choose in-house billing software for labs or an external laboratory billing service.
+The size of the lab and its growth goals should be factored in when making this decision, as should factors like the benefits of having automated lab RCM processes, end-to-end data integrity, and control and transparency of the entire organization’s operations and finances.

-Those last two points (control and transparency) are very important considerations.
-Ask yourself, who would be motivated more to go after every dollar and work every claim, including the hardest and most complex ones?
-An in-house lab billing team or an outsourced lab billing service?
+Control and transparency are especially critical.
+As a thought exercise, consider this: Who is more likely to pursue every dollar and diligently work every claim - even the most challenging and complex ones?
+An in-house lab billing team with specialized RCM cycle expertise or an outsourced lab billing service?

-Interested in a fully integrated LIS and RCM platform for your laboratory?
+Ready to see what a fully integrated medical LIS software and lab RCM platform can do for your laboratory?

-Contact us to schedule a software demonstration and see how our informatics platform can unite and transform your lab’s financial, administrative, and technical operations.
+Contact us to schedule a lab pathology software demonstration and see how LigoLab can unite and digitally transform your lab’s financial, administrative, and technical operations.

 Michael Kalinowski